Gabrielcarvfer/nr/tutorial/source/tutorial.rst

 After the fragmentation procedure, the RLC header, handled by ``LteRlcHeader`` data structure, is set up.
 The sequence number is set and kept track via the local property ``m_sequenceNumber``.
 Moreover, the framing information is set to declare if the last byte of the segment corresponds or not to the end of a RLC SDU.
-Finally, a ``RlcTag`` byte tag is added and linked to the RLC header, which saves the current simulation time.
+Finally, a ``NrRlcTag`` byte tag is added and linked to the RLC header, which saves the current simulation time.

 It is possible to enable INFO log messages to understand when the packet is sent to the MAC: